 As you can see in the video, there are almost no indicators of high quality in this chair.
 In this category, you just won’t find them.
 You can expect a piece from this category to look good for about 6 months to a year and should last you about 2-3 years.
 That is because of the inferior quality materials used to make the springs, foam, batting, and wood used to make the frame.
 In the next video, Richelle will talk a little bit more about sinuous springs, or s-springs for short, and how the gauge of the springs will make a difference in the lifespan of the chair.

-The quality of the foam also makes a difference because cheaper foams typically breakdown faster than higher quality foams.
+The quality of the foam also makes a difference in the cost of accent chairs because cheaper foams typically breakdown faster than higher quality foams.
 This will make a difference in the loft, or height and softness, of your chair.
 The wood used to make the frame can also be problematic when particle board and plywood are used.
 Because these are not natural woods and the various pieces are bound together with adhesives, the particles and layers will begin to breakdown over time.

 Mid-High Budget Range and Mid-Quality

 However, the chairs in this category are not meant to last for a long time, which is shocking!
-At $1500 or more, the average consumer would expect a chair to last a very long time!!
+At $1500 or more cost of accent chairs, the average consumer would expect a chair to last a very long time!!
 That is a lot of money to pay for something that only seats one person!
-This is what makes the market so confusing and why so many people believe that no matter how much you pay for a chair, they’re only going to last a few years, but the truth is that the quality difference between a $330 Ikea Ektorp armchair and a $1300 Pottery Barn Comfort Roll Arm slipcovered chair, which look nearly identical, is not that great.
-You will get 2-3 years out of the first and 5-7 out of the second… The choice there is really a no-brainer.
+This is what makes the market so confusing and why so many people believe that no matter how much you pay for a chair, they’re only going to last a few years, but the truth is that the quality difference between a $330 Ikea Ektorp armchair and a $1300 Pottery Barn Comfort Roll Arm slipcovered chair, which look nearly identical, is not that different.
+You will get maybe 1-2 good years out of the first and maybe 3-5 out of the second… The choice there is really a no-brainer.

 The real difference here is that some of the goods in this category can have huge differences in quality and a piece may be so unique and fashionable that it’s worth it to you to pay more than $1000 for a shorter-term investment.
 So, I do specify goods in this category.
 Especially for slipper chairs and side chairs.
 I work with several companies with which I have wholesale accounts that sell “fashion” furniture in this quality bracket.
 The same conditions above must still be met.
 I really like for my clients to understand the level of quality they can expect from their furniture.